Equilbey Conducts a Verdant Night of Symphonies, with H+H

 Sunday, February 27, 2022

-On WCRB In Concert with the Handel and Haydn Society, guest conductor Laurence Equilbey leads the period instrument ensemble in Louise Farrenc's Symphony No. 3 and Beethoven's ode to Mother Nature, the Pastoral Symphony, on demand.
+On WCRB In Concert with the Handel and Haydn Society, guest conductor Laurence Equilbey leads the period instrument ensemble in Louise Farrenc's Symphony No. 3 and Beethoven's ode to Mother Nature, the Pastoral Symphony.

 Laurence Equilbey, conductor